Kingdom of Slavonia

 The Kingdom of Slavonia (Kraljevina Slavonija, Regnum Sclavoniae, Szlavón Királyság, Königreich Slawonien, Краљевина Славонија) was a kingdom of the Habsburg monarchy and the Austrian Empire that existed from 1699 to 1868.
 The kingdom included northern parts of present-day regions of Slavonia (today in Croatia) and Syrmia (today in Serbia and Croatia).
 The southern parts of these regions were part of the Slavonian Military Frontier, which was a component of the Military Frontier separating the Habsburg monarchy from the Ottoman Empire.

 Geography

 The Kingdom of Slavonia was bounded by the Kingdom of Croatia to the west, the Kingdom of Hungary to the north and the east, and the Ottoman Empire to the south.
 Together with the Slavonian Military Frontier, Slavonia was about 6,600 miles squared in area.
 It was divided into the three counties of Požega, Virovitica and Syrmia.
-Besides a chain of mountains in the middle of the province, the remaining part of Slavonian Kingdom consisted of extensive plains and fertile eminences planted with vines and fruit trees.
+Besides a chain of mountains in the middle of the province, the remaining part of the kingdom consisted of extensive plains and fertile eminences planted with vines and fruit trees.